,br>

 LIEUTENANT: Perhaps you painted it.

 CONSTANTINE: Yes, sir.
 I cannot tell a lie.
-I painted it, with my little paint brush.
-(HOLDS UP HIS FINGER)
+I painted it, with my

 COLONEL: Why did you do it, Constantine.